ORNL-Modelica/TRANSFORM-Library/README.md

 ### Check that the Library is working

-- To test that the library is working, run the `runAll.mos` script.
+- To test that the library is working, run the appropriate `runAll_*.mos` script.
 This will simulate all the examples which are included in the regression tests.

 ## Contact